Core patterns

 Realm Ownership & Slot Registration#

 Built-in prototypes are not module-level singletons; they live in a per-engine realm (Goccia.Realm.pas, TGocciaRealm).
-Each TGocciaEngine constructs its own realm and frees it in Destroy, which unpins every prototype the realm owns.
+Each TGocciaEngine constructs its initial ECMA-262 Realm Record and frees it in Destroy, which unpins every prototype and cached template object the realm owns.
 The next engine on the same worker thread starts from pristine intrinsics — userland mutations of Array.prototype, including non-configurable property additions, do not leak across engine boundaries.

 Two slot kinds are registered at unit initialization time: